social-analytics/express/README.md

 - order matters
 - forgetting next()
-- all middleware and routes share the same "request" and "response" object. be careful of modifying its properties.
+- all middleware and routes share the same "request" and "response" object. be careful of overriding fields of other middlware.
 - middleware do async operations, be careful where you use the next(), otherwise execution will continue without the async operation having been completed.